VollTheGreat/recruitingTask/README.md

 ```
 - docker-compose up -d
 ```
-you are ready to go
+you are ready to go!